-5. The product is classified under the Chapter 38 of the First Schedule to the Customs Tariff Act, 1975 (51 of 1975) under the tariff custom classification 3812.
-However, there are also imports for the product under consideration under the Chapter 29 of the First Schedule.
+5. The product under consideration is classified under chapter 29 of the Customs Tariff Act, 1975 (51 of 1975) under customs sub-heading no. 29362700.
 The customs classification is only indicative and is not binding on the scope of the product under consideration.

-Like Article
+Like article

-6. The Applicant has claimed that there is no known difference between the subject goods exported from the subject countries and that produced by the domestic industry.
-Subject goods produced by the domestic industry and imported from the subject countries are comparable in terms of essential product characteristics such as physical & chemical characteristics, manufacturing process & technology, functions & uses, product specifications, pricing, distribution & marketing and tariff classification of the goods.
+6. The Applicant has claimed that that there is no known difference between the subject goods exported from the subject country and that produced by the domestic industry.
+Subject goods produced by the domestic industry and PUC imported from subject countryare comparable in terms of essential product characteristics such as physical & chemical characteristics, manufacturing process & technology, functions & uses, product specifications, pricing, distribution & marketing and tariff classification of the goods.
 Consumers use the two interchangeably.
 The Applicant has further claimed that the two are technically and commercially substitutable and, hence, should be treated as like article under the Rules.
-Therefore, for the purpose of the present investigation, the subject goods produced by the Applicant in India are being treated as 'Like Article' to the subject goods being imported from the subject countries.
+Therefore, for the purpose of the present investigation, the subject goods produced by the Applicant in India are being treated as 'Like Article' to the subject goods being imported from the subject country.